Signed in as:

 Therapy can help your teen:

-When you contact me about support for your child or young person, we’ll start with an initial assessment session.
-This gives us all a chance to meet, explore your concerns, and decide whether therapy with me feels like the right fit.
+When you contact me about support for your child or young person, we’ll begin with an initial assessment session.
+This gives us the opportunity to meet, explore your concerns, and consider whether therapy with me feels like the right fit.

-During this meeting, I’ll explain how I work, including confidentiality and safeguarding, and answer any questions you may have.
+During this session, I’ll explain how I work, including confidentiality and safeguarding, and answer any practical questions you may have.

-If we agree that therapy would be helpful, we’ll discuss availability, payment, and your hopes for the work.
+If we agree that therapy would be helpful, we’ll discuss availability, payment arrangements, and your hopes for the work.

-Sessions are usually offered in blocks of six, giving your child time to settle into the process and begin making sense of their experiences.
+Sessions are usually offered in an initial block of six.
+This allows time for your child or young person to settle into the therapeutic relationship and begin exploring their experiences at their own pace.

 When it feels like the right time to finish, we’ll plan a closing session together.
-Endings are an important part of the process, they give space to reflect, celebrate progress, and bring the work to a gentle, supported close.
+Endings are an important part of therapy and allow space to reflect on the work, acknowledge growth, and bring the sessions to a thoughtful and supported close.

-If at any stage we feel counselling isn’t the right fit, I’ll explain my reasoning kindly and, where possible, offer signposting to other forms of support.
+If at any stage counselling does not feel like the right fit, I’ll explain this sensitively and, where possible, offer signposting to alternative sources of support.

-Once sessions are underway, I ask that parental contact is limited to essential practical matters such as scheduling or payments.
+Once sessions are underway, parental contact is limited to essential practical matters such as scheduling, cancellations, or payments.

 You can book an initial parent consultation to talk through your child’s needs, ask questions, and explore whether therapy feels like the right fit.